Pre-requisites: Grade 9 or 10. Basic programming and/or coding experience is strongly recommended but not required.

-Computer Studies 10 is a full-year introductory programming and coding course in which students learn to code in HTML/CSS for websites, design games in GameMaker, and program using an industry language such as C#.
-With permission from the teacher, those who have prior experience in programming may be working on self-directed projects instead.
-Students is intended for students who plan to take Programming 11 in the future.
+Computer Studies 10 is an introductory programming and coding course in which students learn to code in HTML/CSS for websites, design games in GameMaker, and learn the basics of industry language such as C#.
+With permission from the teacher, those who have prior experience in programming may work on self-directed game-making projects instead.
+This course is intended for students who plan to take Programming 11 in the future.

 Schedule: The timeline may be subjected to change at the teacher’s discretion.

-Student Materials: Students will bring the following to class:
+Student Materials: Students will bring the following for in-person class: